hai-vr/documentation/docs/changelogs/prefabulous.md

 - Modify the behaviour of *Generate Twist Bones* on VRChat projects:
   - If VRChat 3.7.0 or above is installed in the project, we will generate a *VRC Aim Constraint* component instead of a Unity *Aim Constraint*.
-- To try resolving an executing ordering issue with VRCFury, Delete Polygons, Assign UV Tile, and Replace Textures no longer run in the Optimizing phase.
+- To try resolving an execution ordering issue with VRCFury, Delete Polygons, Assign UV Tile, and Replace Textures no longer run in the Optimizing phase.

 ## 2.1.0-beta.4

-- To try resolving an executing ordering issue with VRCFury, Delete Polygons, Assign UV Tile, and Replace Textures no longer run in the Optimizing phase.
+- To try resolving an execution ordering issue with VRCFury, Delete Polygons, Assign UV Tile, and Replace Textures no longer run in the Optimizing phase.

 ## 2.1.0-beta.3